 Literacy For Boys operates on an engagement model which we call ‘LFB’.

-Learner specific – Fun content – Boy centric.
+Learner specific – Fun & engaging content – Base skill focussed.

 Our belief is that unless boys are engaged with the material they will not learn.
-Our LFB model relies on and revolves around the successful integration of 3 core elements.
-1. Content which is targeted and relevant to the audience and will generate interest.
-2. A delivery mode that that draws the user in.
-3. An education platform that can provide the learning outcomes.
+Our ‘LFB‘ model relies on and revolves around the successful integration of 3 core elements.
+1).
+Great content which is targeted, relevant to the audience, and will generate interest.
+2).
+A delivery mode that draws the user in and holds their interest.
+3).
+An education platform that can provide the learning outcomes by focussing on base skills: comprehension, spelling, grammar, and punctuation.

 We have endeavoured to provide a wide range of learning activities.
 The exercises themselves have been designed to capture the boys’ interest as they examine text, spelling and grammar and acquire skills in manipulating them.
 Our program responds to boys’ needs holistically.
 There is not one tool that will help boys learn, there are many.
 LFB’s structured program considers how boys learn, what they like, how they want to engage with their work.
 It involves parents in their learning and is done in a short, sharp and fun way.